cartheur/M6809-ForthWiki/README.md

 ## The Motorola 6809 and the Forth Programming Language

-A detailed study of the quest for a multiprocessing system around the Motorola 6809.
+A detailed study of the quest for a multicomputer system around the Motorola 6809.
 Details on CamelForth/09 are [here](https://www.camelforth.com/camel09.html).

 ## Table of Contents